-Sure, there are shopping malls that have roller coasters and ice-skating rinks, but how many can claim the title of “The Cradle of Liberty”?
-Boston’s Faneuil Hall Marketplace is a collection of historic buildings — including Faneuil Hall itself and the grand Quincy Market — that make up the nation’s original shopping center.
+How many shopping destinations can claim the title of “The Cradle of Liberty”?
+We’d venture just one, Boston’s Faneuil Hall Marketplace, a collection of historic buildings — including Faneuil Hall itself and the grand Quincy Market — that make up the nation’s original shopping center.
 It’s also where powdered-wig rabble-rousers like Samuel Adams and John Hancock first lit the fuse for the American Revolution.
-Originally given to the city by businessman Peter Faneuil in 1742, Faneuil Hall was always meant to be a marketplace as well as a gathering spot for the community, and the cobblestone promenade still hums with activity.
-It’s the top spot along the Freedom Trail and one of the best places in the country to check out buskers and other street performers.
-And with dozens of boutiques, restaurants and pubs on hand, you can score everything from pewter to chowder.
+Originally given to the city by businessman Peter Faneuil in 1742, Faneuil Hall was always meant to be a marketplace and gathering spot for the community, and the cobblestone promenade is as lively as ever.
+It’s a favorite stop along the Freedom Trail and one of the best places in the country to check out buskers and other street performers.
+And with dozens of boutiques, restaurants and pubs on hand, you can find everything from pewter to chowder.